 First and foremost, you came here for a beef bolognese sauce, as stated in the title of this recipe, and that is what you are getting!
 This version uses all ground beef whereas traditionally in many recipes a beef and pork mixture is used.
 You can certainly use a mixture if you like.

-My bolognese sauce gets a lovely hint of flavour from cinnamon (don’t worry, its not overpowering).
+My bolognese sauce gets a lovely hint of flavor from cinnamon (don’t worry, its not overpowering).
 I personally love this surprise flavor and it’s something that I am used to adding in meat sauce since my background is Greek.
 Greek meat sauces sometimes add cinnamon, such as in Pastitsio or Makaronia Me Kima recipes (Pasta with meat sauce).
 If that is not your thing, just omit the cinnamon or replace it with a pinch of nutmeg.

 Ingredients in this Bolognese Sauce